opendatahub-io/distributed-workloads/Quick-Start.md

 This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub installation on your cluster.
 If you do not currently have the Open Data Hub operator installed on your cluster, you can find instructions for installing it [here](https://opendatahub.io/docs/quick-installation/).
 The default settings for the Open Data Hub Operator will suffice.

+### CodeFlare Operator

+The CodeFlare operator must be installed from the OperatorHub on your OpenShift cluster.
+The default settings will suffice.

 ### NFD and GPU Operators

 If you want to run GPU enabled workloads, you will need to install the [Node Feature Discovery Operator](https://github.com/openshift/cluster-nfd-operator) and the [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator) from the OperatorHub.

-## Install the CodeFlare Operator

-1. First, install the CodeFlare operator from the OperatorHub.
-The default settings for the CodeFlare Operator will suffice.
+## Creating K8s resources

-2. Create the opendatahub namespace with the following command:
+1. Create the opendatahub namespace with the following command:

     ```bash
     oc create ns opendatahub
     ```

-3. Apply the odh-core kfdef with this command:
+1. Apply the odh-core kfdef with this command:

     ```bash
     oc apply -f https://raw.githubusercontent.com/opendatahub-io/odh-manifests/master/kfdef/odh-core.yaml -n opendatahub
     ```

-4. Create the CodeFlare-Stack kfdef with this command:
+1. Create the CodeFlare-Stack kfdef with this command:

     ```bash
     oc apply -f https://raw.githubusercontent.com/opendatahub-io/distributed-workloads/main/codeflare-stack-kfdef.yaml -n opendatahub